spatie/laravel-searchable/README.md

 ### Limiting aspect results

-It is possible to limit the amount of results returned by each aspect by calling `setAspectLimit` prior to performing the search.
+It is possible to limit the amount of results returned by each aspect by calling `limitAspectResults` prior to performing the search.

 ```php
 $searchResults = (new Search())